uli28/ng-dev/Labs/L3-UI/readme.md

 - Implement a `material.module.ts` and copy its default content from the [Angular Material Docs](https://material.angular.io/components/categories) or any Sample in [Stackblitz](https://stackblitz.com/run?file=src/app/badge-overview-example.ts)

 - Add the [@angular/flex-layout](https://github.com/angular/flex-layout/wiki) library to the project.
-Add it to `app.module.ts` and implement a responsive behaviour.
+Add it to `app.module.ts`.

     ```
     npm install --save @angular/flex-layout @angular/cdk